Tesla, Facebook, Twitter, Howmet Aerospace, Snapchat, Pinterest: How Paul Singer's Elliott Management Adjusted Its Portfolio In Q2 - NewsBreak

 Elliott Investment Management sold Tesla Inc (NASDAQ:TSLA) convertible notes worth $620 million, bought more than $240 million in Twitter Inc (NYSE:TWTR) and exited Facebook Inc (NASDAQ:FB) during the second quarter, regulatory filings revealed on Tuesday.

-The Trades: The New York-based hedge fund, which manages assets worth $42 billion, also shed its positions in Howmet Aerospace Inc (NYSE:HWM) and Snapchat parent Snap Inc (NYSE:SNAP).
-Meanwhile, it slightly increased stake in social media company Pinterest Inc (NYSE:PINS).
+The Trades: The New York-based hedge fund, which manages assets worth $42 billion, also added positions in Howmet Aerospace Inc (NYSE:HWM) and social media company Pinterest Inc (NYSE:PINS).
+It shed some of its stake in Snapchat parent Snap Inc (NYSE:SNAP).

 The activist hedge fund led by Paul Singer had 10,000 put options, worth about $7 million, in Tesla during the quarter ended March, which seems to have since been exercised.